phillymesh/phillymesh.net/README.md

 # phillymesh.net
 This is the repository for the `phillymesh.net` website!

-This site is built with the open-source [Hugo](https://gohugo.io/) static site generator, which converts Mardown posts and pages into HTML.
+This site is built with the open-source [Hugo](https://gohugo.io/) static site generator, which converts Markdown posts and pages into HTML.

 ## Making Changes & New Content

 Anyone is welcome to submit updates to this site via [pull request](https://github.com/phillymesh/phillymesh.net/pulls).
 GitHub maintains a [great guide for creating a pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) if you've never made one before.
 Note that if you are part of the Philly Mesh organization you can make a pull request utilizing the [shared repository mode](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/getting-started/about-collaborative-development-models#shared-repository-model) which is easy, fast, and great for collaboration.
 If you are outside of the org you must [create a pull request from a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request-from-a-fork).

 After submitting a PR, someone in the organization will review the changes and either approve them or request updates.